ArieHein/terraform-train/azure/TF1/readme.md

   }
 }
 ```

+**Tip!** Its good practice to specify the version of the engine and providers (referred to as version pinning) to avoid breaking changes.
+There are multiple ways to indicate the level of compatibility you want to have.
+Further information can be found here: <https://developer.hashicorp.com/terraform/language/expressions/version-constraints>

 The second section is a declaration of each provider that will be used, with any initial feature settings if it is required.
 For instance, for the AzureRM provider, you **have** to specify the **features** declaration even if it is empty.